5mehulhelp5/MagentoExtensions/README.md

 13>Pdf upload in magento media wysiwyg is a magento extension and this extension will provide a admin utility to upload a pdf file in wysiwyg editor.

+14>Magento Yahoo Finance,Open Api,Google api for currency Rates this extension will provide a some extra currecy rate webservice to magento.

 More comming soon.....